CampusGPT-ai/GAI_Academic_Advising_Assistant_MVP/infra/README.md

 ## will refine this documentation as the process stabilizes

 ### pre-flight set up
+0. Prerequisites for this installation path
+- Azure Subscription set up
+- AAD/Entra in place for student identity management
+- Access to OpenAI requested for azure subscription
+- accurate/useful website data for scraping

-1. Ensure subscription is registered for the following resource providers:
+2. Ensure subscription is registered for the following resource providers:
 - Microsoft.CognitiveServices
 - Microsoft.Search
 - Microsoft.DocumentDB